 Yes, in specific circumstances, we offer Bulk-Billing.
 Patients with an Enhanced Primary Care Plan (EPC) referred to 'Foot HQ' by their GP are eligible for bulk-billed Podiatry visits for skin and nail care.
 However, for patients without an EPC plan or those inquiring about orthotic services, Foot HQ operates as a private billing practice.

 Yes.
 To be seen at Foot HQ under workers or motor vehicle accident compensation we require a referral from your GP and a letter from the Insurance Company approving the initial consultation and medical report.

-Yes, we provide a home visit service.
-Please contact the clinic for pricing information as our fees are based on the distance from our Foot HQ clinic and parking availability.
+Yes, we offer a home visit service for patients who are unable to visit the clinic.
+Please contact our clinic to inquire about pricing information, as fees are based on the distance from our Foot HQ clinic and the service required.

 We have on-street parking right outside our clinic and two disability parking spots available on the corner of Jackson Avenue & Urunga Parade, Miranda.Additionally, the Miranda Westfield parking lot offers 3 hours free parking in Jackson Avenue approximately 200m from our clinic.

 For any further inquiries or to get in touch with Foot HQ, you can reach us at email@example.com or call (02) 8520 8818.
 Our dedicated team will be happy to assist you with any questions or concerns you may have.